mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 It is recommended to ** !! copy !! (please COPY and paste, do not cut and paste)** these files some place safe and easily accessible.
 You can then add them as references by right clicking your references (in the solution explorer) and clicking 'Add reference' ([example](https://i.imgur.com/oM30lfT.png))

-If you can't find the .dlls or you couldn't succeed in added them as a reference, there's a neat trick you can try which will reference them automatically:
+If you can't find the .dlls or you couldn't succeed in adding them as a reference, there's a neat trick you can try which will reference them automatically:
 1. Open the csproj file in a good text editor (like [Notepad++](https://notepad-plus-plus.org/))
 1. Find the reference section and add these lines